Let's skip the small talk...

 Can you tell me a bit about yourself?

 I grew up in Miami, United States and traveled quite a bit (Brazil, Panama, Los Angeles, Austin), finally landing in Amsterdam in 2016.
-I originally came here for work but fell in love with it and have been here ever since.
+After spending 10 years in the Netherlands, I moved to Greece in 2025.

-I started my career as a Front-End Developer eventually transitioning to Design in 2012 or so.
+I started my career as a Front-End Developer eventually transitioning to Design in 2012.
 I still appreciate the importance of clean, semantic code but my true love is design.
-However, those skills are really helpful when working with engineers during handoffs and strategy discussions.
+Now with the emergence of AI, I'm excited to blend my skills and help build the future of design workflows.

 Work